UoB-HPC/hpc-course-getting-started/6_MPI.md

 When compiling MPI programs, you will need to choose an MPI implementation.
 The most common choices are [Open MPI](https://www.open-mpi.org/), [MPICH](http://www.mpich.org/), and [Intel MPI](https://software.intel.com/en-us/mpi-library).
-The first two are open-source libraries which you can install on your own machine, and all three are available on BCp3.
+The first two are open-source libraries which you can install on your own machine, and all three are available on BlueCrystal.
 While feature-wise they should be largely equivalent, some options may differ in name and performance might vary.
 You are encouraged to explore all the available options and discover any differences on your own.

+### BCp3

-On BCp3, the MPI libraries are available as modules:
+On Phase 3, three MPI implementations are available as modules:

 - The latest version of Intel MPI is part of the same module as the compiler (`languages/intel-compiler-16-u2`), so you don't need to load an additional module.
     -  However, if you want a more advanced setup, older versions are available as separate modules: